 Lois Ann Colaianni Award for Excellence and Achievement in Hospital Librarianship: Recognizes an MLA member who has made significant contributions to the profession through overall distinction or leadership in areas related to hospital librarianship.

 Consumer Health Librarian of the Year Award: Recognizes a consumer health librarian who exemplifies the best in consumer health librarianship.

-Louise Darling Medal for Distinguished Achievement in Collection Development in the Health Sciences: Recognizes distinguished achievement in collection development in the health sciences.
+Louise Darling Award for Distinguished Achievement in Collection Development in the Health Sciences: Recognizes distinguished achievement in collection development in the health sciences.

-Ida and George Eliot Prize: Is awarded for a published work that has been judged most effective in furthering medical librarianship.
+Ida and George Eliot Prize: Awarded for a published work that has been judged most effective in furthering medical librarianship.

 Carla J. Funk Governmental Relations Award: Recognizes a medical librarian who has demonstrated outstanding leadership in the area of governmental relations at the federal, state, or local level.